Human trafficking in the United Kingdom: Protection

 A system that is currently in place for helping trafficked people is the National Referral Mechanism (NRM).
 In order to protect trafficked people, a first responder must refer the person to the NRM.
 A first responder might include the National Health Service or local authorities.
 In these cases, the victim has to consent to being referred, and it is preferred that it is done within 48 hours of contact with the victim.
 The referral is sent to the Competent Authority which is the program that will decide whether or not a person is being trafficked.
 The Competent Authority will analyze the referral form and make a decision within 5 business days.
 If the victim is believed to be trafficked, the Competent Authority will grant the victim a 30-day recovery and reflection period.
 This would involve being in a safe environment with medical and other kinds of help.
-Before the end of the 30-day period, the Competent Authority will make a ‘conclusive decision’ about whether or not the victim was one of trafficking.
+Before the end of the 30-day period, the Competent Authority will make a 'conclusive decision' about whether or not the victim was one of trafficking.
 These results might depend on evidence that is recovered during the 30-day period.
-If you are found to be a victim of trafficking, a decision might be made to extend your recovery period, or to grant you a residence permit.
-If you receive a negative conclusive decision, the only option you have is to ask the Competent Authority to review the decision.
-If the authority still has not found you eligible, you have the option to challenge the decision by the judicial review.
-You should obtain a legal representative to go through this process, they will be able to discuss your rights according to the country you are from.
+If a person is found to be a victim of trafficking, a decision might be made to extend their recovery period, or to grant them a residence permit.
+If they receive a negative conclusive decision, the Competent Authority can review the decision.
+This later decision can be further challenged by judicial review.

 Compensation

-If you were ever a victim of trafficking in the United Kingdom, it is possible to receive compensation from the government, or from those who were in charge of trafficking you.
 The Criminal Injuries Compensation Scheme 2009 is the program in charge of allowing victims to be compensated for the injuries they have received while being trafficked.
 The Criminal Injuries Compensation Scheme 2009 is run by the Criminal Injuries Compensation Authority (CICA).
-In order to receive compensation through the program, you must report the violence or harm you experienced to the authorities within two years of escaping your situation.
-Your traffickers do not need to be arrested in order to receive compensation from them.
+To be eligible for compensation, a victim must report their treatment within two years of escaping.